-There is plenty to keep you occupied at Hidden Valley Yurts, but should you wish to venture out, this is a beautiful part of the world to explore.
+There is plenty to keep you occupied at Hidden Valley Yurts (and we’ve made you a handy list here of activities which can be done on site) but should you wish to venture out, this is a beautiful part of the world to explore.
 We are within easy reach of Monmouth, Tintern, Raglan, Usk, Chepstow (all 5-10 miles away) and other notable spots along the picturesque Wye Valley.
 Below are just some of the local attractions you might be interested in.
 There is also an information area near the kitchen with plenty of leaflets and personal recommendations and if you have any questions just ask!

 Food and Drink

 Wye Valley Producers